arei/npmbox/README.md

     npm cache clean

+## Common Problems

+Quick FAQ to hopefully answer some of the questions out there that seem to keep creeping up...

+1).
+Help Please!

+Sorry, I am only one person and I already have a full time job.
+Using open source solutions come at the risk of almost no support.
+If after reading this entire faq you still think you have a bug, file a bug.
+Or better yet, grab the source code, fix it, and submit a pull request.
+I love pull requests.

+2). npmunbox keep trying to connect to registry.npmjs.org on my offline system.

+99% of the time this occurs is because the npmbox didn't get some resource that npmunbox is looking for and cannot find in the npmbox file.
+This happens.
+There are TONS of edge cases that npmbox misses.
+Two worth nothing:
+  * Some packages reference git repos instead of npm packages.
+This has been fixed as of version 3.0 of npmbox.
+Very exciting.
+  * Packages that execute external scripts that call out to git repos or npm are entirely outside of the controll of npmbox.
+Not much we can do about that.

+3).
+When is npm going to add this functionality?

+npm, inc. is actively working on this problem as we speak.
+Read this blog post for some of the challenges they are facing:  [Check it out here!](http://blog.npmjs.org/post/145724408060/dealing-with-problematic-dependencies-in-a)

 ## TO DO

 - Right now specifying multiple packages creates multiple .npmbox files.
 Make it create just one .npmbox file by default.
 Maybe allow a switch (-multi) to make it generate multiple.